Historic Artifacts

 • Lighting: the Catherine Thuro Lighting Collection of over 150 working kerosene lamps.

-kerosene lamps are lit during the Black Creek Pioneer Village Chirstmas by Lamplight event
+kerosene lamps are lit during the Village at Black Creek Chirstmas by Lamplight event

-In addition to receiving donated items, Black Creek has purchased some artifacts with funds from Toronto and Region Conservation Foundation, the Heritage Branch of the Ontario Ministry of Tourism, Culture and Sport, Toronto and Region Conservation Authority (TRCA) and Wintario.
+In addition to receiving donated items, the Village has purchased some artifacts with funds from Toronto and Region Conservation Foundation, the Heritage Branch of the Ontario Ministry of Tourism, Culture and Sport, Toronto and Region Conservation Authority (TRCA) and Wintario.

 Interested in learning more about the collection?
 You can find detailed information about any of the artifacts by using our search tool.